amandajo514/FinalCapstone/README.md

 ### Executive Summary

-In exploring the reasons behind employee departures, I uncovered some noteworthy insights.
+In exploring the reasons behind employee departures, we uncovered some noteworthy insights.
 Notably, attrition rates decreasing as employees progress in their careers, while those who don't travel frequently exhibit greater job stability.
 Monthly income also emerged as a factor influencing retention.
-I delved into attrition dynamics across gender, job roles, education, and marital status, employing statistical tools like violin plots and dot scatter analyses.
+We delved into attrition dynamics across gender, job roles, education, and marital status, employing statistical tools like violin plots and dot scatter analyses.
 The culmination of this effort resulted in the development of a practical tool using Logistic Regression, a sophisticated computer model, aimed at aiding HR in informed decision-making.
 To enhance accessibility, we complemented this with a Streamlit app, providing additional visualizations and predictive outcomes.

 ### Steps Taken: Cleaning, EDA, & Modeling